JuliaOdden/Hood-Classifier/README.md

     for failure in t.classify():
         print(failure)
 ```
 NB: If you're relying on this GitHub repo, you'll never have to use the constructor for TEST.
-Included in the repository is a function called `test()`[INSERT LINK], which will automatically create instances of `TEST` and takes a path to either individual filenames or folders of data files as input.
+Included in the repository is a function called **[test()](https://github.com/JuliaOdden/Hood-Classifier/blob/master/README.md#test-2)**, which will automatically create instances of `TEST` and takes a path to either individual filenames or folders of data files as input.

 #### Functions
 `TEST.set_data_average() -> None`